diegob1212/BIManalyst_g_24/A4/README.md

 ### Step 2 - Extract properties

 These two functions just extract the concrete class and the thickness of the concrete layer.
 For get_concrete_class if the class is not defined it returns "UNKNOWN" and if it is not concrete it returns None.
 For get_thickness, based on the list of load bearing walls, it will find the thickness of the concrete layer.
-It is tricky because lot of walls have different materials and for fire safecty requirements we only want the thickness of concrete.
+It is tricky because lot of walls have different materials and for fire safety requirements we only want to select the thickness of concrete.

 ```bash
 def get_concrete_class(wall):